MARINE 202 : Principles of Marine Science

 - Identify the main processes that create the patterns of ocean temperature and salinity (Capability 1)

-- Identify the main components of the marine carbon cycle (Capability 1)
+- Identify the main components of the carbon cycle (Capability 1)

 - Characterise the types of deep ocean sediment (Capability 1)

-- Describe the origin of features on the seafloor (Capability 1)
+- Describe the origin of features of the seafloor (Capability 1)

-- Knowledge of issues in the conservation of marine biodiversity, including fisheries (Capability 2 and 6)
+- Identify and explain issues in the conservation of marine biodiviersity, including fisheries (Capability 3 and 6)

-- Understand the basic structure and functioning of estuarine and rocky reef ecosystems (Capability 1)
+- Describe and explain the structure and functioning of estuarine, soft sediment and reef ecosystems (Capability 1)

 |Assessment Type||Learning Outcome Addressed|